 “It might be best that you have the bones cooked at my place.
 I’ll cover everything: it’s on me if something gets lost, or if ‘the law’ gets involved, you won’t have anything to do with it.
 Just have your people come and oversee the bone pot.
 In this case, I’ll charge you 5,5 million for every kilogram that the live tiger weighs,” she offered.

 “It’s an honest business I’m doing.
 I’m not profiting much from this at all; we’re only working from the heart.
 We have to keep the quality of our products high so the customers would return.”

 Demonstrating her experience in the industry, T continued:

 “I’ve been doing this for 10 years now.
 You can tell from that alone that I have established a huge trading network.
 When transporting live tigers, we have to give them enough anaesthetic to put them under for the whole drive to the destination.
 They’ll growl too much if they wake up prematurely and that will ruin everything.

 “We make everyone involved sign papers and take personal responsibility for their part in the process.
 For example, if the shipping van is stuck in traffic and the tiger wakes up and starts growling, the people who are responsible for the anaesthetic and the transporting will handle the consequences.”

 This is part one and two of a five-part series.
-This article was originally published in Vietnamese on Dan Viet here and here.
+This article was originally published in Vietnamese on Dan Viet here and here and translated into English for the Globe with the permission of the authors.
 It was the first place winner in the VIEWS journalism awards by CHANGE NGO.